 Many VoIP users will testify that once every so often, the quality of a VoIP call may be less than optimal.
 VoIP quality may suffer due to vast distance and/or poor reception.
 However, the technology is improving all the time, and depending on what service you use, after the call, you will often be asked if you would like to rate it, so that the server can keep tabs on the quality of the control and make strides to improve their VoIP service.

 In order to experience the best quality calls, VoIP requires a stable internet connection such as ADSL2+, Cable or NBN.
 VoIP plans can be as simple as downloading free software onto a computer and using a headset to make calls, or plugging a handset into a VoIP modem to make and receive calls, just like an ordinary landline.
 Some VoIP plans only offer the ability to make outgoing calls, while others offer a DID (Direct In Dial) number, so you can also receive incoming calls.

+VoIP plans are ideal for anyone concerned about large phone bills, or who want to chat for as long as they like without worrying about the cost.
 When shopping around for a VoIP plan, see if you can bundle one in with your Internet Service Provider (ISP).
 Compare this price with a standalone provider, who may be able to offer better value.
 Take a look at your bills and try to work out whether you make more local, national, or international calls, and select a plan based on your current usage.

 If you want to use your telephone handset to make and receive VoIP calls, you will also need a VoIP modem.
 You can either buy a modem with VoIP capabilities, or you can purchase another device that will enable your current modem to work with VoIP.